Patashu/Achronal-Dungeon/README.md

 * WASD/Arrow keys to move.
 Hold Shift to run.
 * Mouse over things to learn more about them.
 * z/u/Backspace to undo.
-Hold shift to undo to the last state change.
+(Hold shift to undo an individual step.)
 * R to restart (equivalent to holding down undo).
 * Esc to Meta-Restart (refunding all spent Greenalities).
 * X to use Warp Wings.